John Swinburne (New York politician): As physician, mayor and congressman

 Returning from Europe, Swinburne settled in Albany and established a medical practice, including the free Swiburne Dispensary in which tens of thousands of indigent patients were treated at his expense.
 He also accepted, in 1876, the chair of Professor of Fractures and Clinical Surgery with Albany Medical College and became a pioneering expert in providing forensic testimony at trials involving medical evidence.
 Due to his unorthodox innovative methods in the treatment of bone disease, his colleagues at the College, in a secret, nighttime meeting, abolished his chair, thus when he arrived the following morning to deliver a scheduled lecture, the doors of the auditorium were locked.
 His charitable work was also resented by a number of local doctors who made repeated legal attempts to shut down the free clinic.
 Students at the College, however, rallied around him and demanded the publication of his lectures.

 In the charter election of April 1882, as the Republican candidate for Mayor of Albany, he received what appeared to be a majority, but a recount gave his Democratic opponent, Michael N. Nolan, who was both the incumbent mayor and a member of Congress, a 118-vote win.
-The resulting litigation, which lasted for fourteen months of the two-year term, ultimately forced Nolan's resignation on June 24, 1883 and the swearing-in of John Swinburne as mayor.
+The resulting litigation, which lasted for fourteen months of the two-year term, ultimately forced Nolan's resignation on June 24, 1883, and the swearing-in of John Swinburne as mayor.
 Mayor Swinburne held the office just over ten months, until the expiration of his term on May 6, 1884.
 In April, he was denied re-election by a similar discrepancy of 241 votes, which handed the mayoralty to the Democratic candidate, A. Bleecker Banks.
 Republicans then offered him the 19th district's congressional seat and, in November, he prevailed over Democrat Thomas J. Van Alstyne, the incumbent from 16th congressional district who had been redistricted into the 19th.

 Following the election, an ultimately unsuccessful movement started to nominate him for Governor of New York in the gubernatorial contest of November 1885.
-In the interim, he served in the Forty-ninth Congress from March 4, 1885 to March 3, 1887 but, in November 1886, was again controversially defeated by Democrat Nicholas T. Kane with a challenged margin of 81 votes.
+In the interim, he served in the Forty-ninth Congress from March 4, 1885, to March 3, 1887, but, in November 1886, was again controversially defeated by Democrat Nicholas T. Kane with a challenged margin of 81 votes.
 Upon Kane's death in September, six months after taking office, Swinburne was urged to run in the special election to replace him, but declined any further participation in politics.

 In the two years remaining, John Swinburne returned to his medical practice and the treatment of the indigent.
-Suffering from stomach cancer, he died at home in Albany eight weeks before his 69th birthday and was interred in Albany Rural Cemetery.
+Suffering from stomach cancer, he died at home in Albany at age 68 and was interred in Albany Rural Cemetery.